Court documents reveal names of powerful men allegedly linked to Jeffrey Epstein

 Most of those publicly named have denied any wrongdoing or knowledge of Epstein's criminal activities previously.

-These trove of records do offer more details on a case that has drawn huge public attention and provide new, salacious allegations about these powerful men's behavior.
+These troves of records do offer more details on a case that has drawn huge public attention and provide new, salacious allegations about these powerful men's behavior.

 Epstein allegedly developed a scheme to identify and exploit "dozens" of vulnerable girls and young women, some as young as 14 years old, beginning around 1994 and continuing at least until 2004.